1. Software Toolchain Setup

 2. General Hardware Setup

 This guide shows the basics of setting up a NEORV32 project for simulation or synthesis from scratch.
 It uses a simple, exemplary test "SoC" setup of the processor to keep things simple at the beginning.
-This simple setup is intended for a first test / evaluation of the NEORV32.
+This simple setup is intended for a first test / evaluation of the processor.

 neorv32 test setup

 Figure 1.
-NEORV32 "hello world" test setup (rtl/test_setups/neorv32_test_setup_bootloader.vhd)
+NEORV32 "hello world" Test Setup (rtl/test_setups/neorv32_test_setup_bootloader.vhd)

 1. Create a new project with your FPGA/ASIC/simulator EDA tool of choice.